The U.S. District Court for the District of D.C. has released a Memorandum Opinion, a written decision on the antitrust lawsuit against Google.

 Source: United States v.
 Google LLC Memorandum Opinion (Document 1436)

-Two points to keep in mind from the text of this decision
+Points to keep in mind from the text of this decision

 - The importance of user behavior data is clear